 In 1966 Thailand and the United States of America signed the Amity Treaty.
 This Treaty would allow for American citizens to incorporate companies in Thailand, with the majority shareholders being American, and having the privileges and benefits to engage in business in Thailand as a Thai Limited Company.

 Today setting up an Amity Treaty Company is the preferred way, for most American Citizens, of incorporating a company in Thailand or a representative office.
 Companies formed under the Thai-US Amity Treaty do not fall under the Foreign Business Act of Thailand, however, the following restrictions are still applicable for companies formed under the Treaty:

-An Amity Treaty company cannot engage in businesses to do with:
+Also note worthy an Amity Treaty company cannot engage in businesses related to:

-In order to process an application to receive authority to incorporate an Amity Treaty company, it is first essential to comply with the administrative procedures which involve various steps depending upon which kind of company you wish to incorporate in order to receive certification.
+The Commercial Services Office (CSO) at the US Embassy in Bangkok begins the process of an application to incorporate an Amity Treaty Company.
+It is essential to comply with all the administrative procedures which may involve various steps depending upon the type of company you wish to incorporate.

-The process for application for an Amity Treaty is complex and at times may vary with regards to documentation and circumstances.
-The process may take up to 2-6 weeks depending upon the certification and the actual verification process.
-For this reason, it is recommended that you are in touch with a lawyer or solicitor to discuss your options.
+The application process for an Amity Treaty Company is complex and at times may vary with regards to documentation and circumstances.
+The process may take from 2-6 weeks to complete depending upon the certification and the actual verification process.
+For this reason, it is recommended that you contact us to discuss your options.